Friedreich's ataxia education: Empowering yourself

-Dealing with a progressive neurodegenerative disease like Friedreich’s ataxia (FA) is difficult, but, whether you are a patient or caregiver, the more you know, the better equipped you will be to handle the challenges that come with an FA diagnosis.
+Dealing with a progressive neurodegenerative disease like Friedreich’s ataxia is difficult, but, whether you are a patient or caregiver, the more you know, the better equipped you are to handle the challenges that come with your diagnosis.

 Due to the muscle weakness that occurs with FA, speech can be slow or slurred, making it hard to communicate.
 There are strategies to help address this, including speech therapy.